 Why do you add Cornstarch to Shortbread Cookies?

-To add a twist I even topped a couple of big stars with some Nutella and one with jam, then put some crumbled up dough on top.
+To add a twist I even topped a couple of big stars with some Nutella and one with jam, then put some crumbled up dough on top and then baked them.

 More Shortbread Cookies You May Enjoy!

 - Easy Chocolate Chip Whipped Shortbread